jesusmoh/jesusmoh/README.md

 <h3 align='center'><strong><a href="https://www.linkedin.com/in/jesusmho/" target="_blank">LinkedIn🌐</a></strong></h3>
 <p align='center'>Software Engineer |Java full cycle developer | Angular & Android developer | Devops </p>

 <p align='left'> 📫 I'm organized ,hardworking and dedicated.
 I worked on different projects with distinct roles as a developer or similar.
-I’m a Software Engineer with more 10 years of experience in IT and more the 7 as java full cycle developer with expertise in Angular, Docker, and Kubernetes, focused on architecture, quality & security in business models for Fintech, Retail & IT Health Care standards..</p>
+I’m a Software Engineer with more 10 years of experience in IT and more the 7 as java full cycle developer with expertise in Angular, Docker, and Kubernetes, focused on architecture, quality & security .</p>

 Programmer specialized in **java development** using multiple **tools, frameworks and libraries**.